 Director of Arts in Education

-All applications must be completed and postmarked by Tuesday, March 1, 2016
+Deadline Extended: All applications should be completed and postmarked by Wednesday, March 7, 2017

 Applications should be mailed to:

 c/o Oklahoma State Department of Education

 Attn: Mrs. Rebecca McLaughlin, Director, Arts in Education

 2500 North Lincoln Blvd., Suite 315